zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

     az k8s-extension delete --name <extension-name> --cluster-type connectedClusters --cluster-name <cluster-name> --resource-group <resource-group>
     ```

-* You can also delete the extensions from the Azure Portal under the extensions section of Azure Arc-enabled Kubernetes cluster resource.
+* You can also delete the extension from the Azure Portal under the extensions section of Azure Arc-enabled Kubernetes cluster resource.

     ![Screenshot showing uninstalling of the extension](./08.png)